 shigella sp. , M.tuberculosis, C.diphtheriae

-- Both biological and biochemical research.
+- Staining methods have wide applicability in both biological and biochemical research.

-- Used in staining of metal.
+- It is used in staining of metal.

 - Used in staining of the wood.